d1cl0rv0s/fuckputin/README.md

 ### LiveUSB Version based on ventoy of putlerkaput dist comming soon ...

-Now leave the process running for as much as you can Thank you for fighting on our side! 💪 🇺🇦
+Now leave the process running for as much as you can Thank you for fighting on our side! 💪 🇺🇦 & Slava Ukraine / Zhive Belarus!!!